Tuesday, July 29, 2025

 You know about this blog - "Spotlight on Stigma: Welcomed but Not Accepted."
 On it, I try to be honest in all the crap I deal with, in all the good, in the struggles and in the victories.
 But one of my main tenets is to be real.
 That means sharing what's really going on in my life - good or bad.

-That's who I am - that's one of the things I feel God has called me to do... to be vulnerable so that others know they can also share their hurts and questions and victories.
+That's who I am - that's one of the things I feel God has called me to do... to be vulnerable so that others know they can also share their hurts and questions as well as victories.
 I don't want to have to change who I am to fit in at church.
 I really thought we were more than that.

 By the way, my husband feels the same way.